Competitive Erosion is Conformally Invariant: Proof of Theorem

+For technical convenience, we introduce a centering constant in the expression for the discrete Green function in \eqref{olddef} and hence work with the following slightly altered definition : For any $x\in \U_n,$

-where for $i=1,2,$ $\mathbb{P}_x(X(t)\in \U_{i,n})$ is the probability that random walk on $\U_n$ started from $x$, is in $\U_{i,n}$ at time $t$. $c=c(\dd)$ is a centering constant we introduce to ensure that if $\dd$ is small and $n$ is large then the Green function is close to the function This follows from Theorem \ref{convergence} and Lemma \ref{unifcon}. $c(\dd)$ can be written in terms of the RBM heat kernel on $\U$.
-The explicit form of $c$ does not affect the arguments and appears later in \eqref{specificconst}.\\ \item The weight function: for $\sigma \in \Omega \cup \Omega',$
+where $c=c(\dd)$ is a centering constant we introduce to ensure that if $\dd$ is small and $n$ is large then the Green function is close to the function $ \frac{64}{\pi} \log\left|\frac{\psi(x)-i}{\psi(x)+i}\right|,$ (see Section \ref{TP} Theorem \ref{convergence} and Lemma \ref{unifcon}).
+The centering constant $c(\dd),$ can be written in terms of the Reflected Brownian motion heat kernel on $\U$\footnote{If $\cB_t$ denotes Reflected Brownian motion, then $c$ is chosen such that the integral of the continuous Green function, along $\partial \U$ is $0$.
+For more details see \cite{tc}.}, but the explicit form of $c$ is not important in any of the arguments.
+Also, let us define the one parameter family of hyperbolic geodesics for any $\U,$ which form the boundary of the sets $\U_{\ge\beta}$ defined in \eqref{area12}: For any $\beta \in \mathbb{R},$